andreasdominik/NNHelferlein.jl/README.md

 # Installation

-`NNHelferlein` is registered as Julia package `NNHelferlein` and can be installed with the package manager as `] add NNHelferlein.j`.
+The package is registered as Julia package `NNHelferlein` and can be installed with the package manager as `] add NNHelferlein`.